APiccolo89/StonedFenicsx/README.md

 - **Lithostatic Pressure**: $\nabla \cdot \nabla \left( P^{L}\right) - \nabla \cdot \left(\rho g \right) = 0$
     - g: *gravity acceleration vector*

 This equation gives as results a lithostatic pressure field that can be used to compute the material property as a function of depth.
 Thus, we assume that the dynamic and lithostatic pressure are the same.
-We use a simplified adiabatic heating for accounting for this process.

 ## Numerical methods

 The continuum mechanics equations are solved using Finite Element Method (FEM).
 The discretisation of the problem and the assembly of the stiffness matrix is handled by Fenicsx libraries (dolfinx [2], ufl[3], and basix[4,5])

+### Weak formulation of the equation

+---

+## Initial setup and boundary conditions

+The initial setup is generated using gmsh library [6].
+Gmsh create an unstructured triangular mesh, that then is read by fenicsx and transformed into a computational grid.

+---

 ### Material Properties